 "Yield -- the Higher the Better"

-Don't envy me -- Join me!
+Don't envy my great retirement -- Join the fun!

-What is investment yield
+What is Investment Yield

 The normal way to measure the income you receive from income investments is through the annual yield on investment.